v 3.7.web 2025

 Seventeen stone chessmen in the abstract Persian style.

-The earliest chessmen discovered in Europe are in the Islamic mode, like the Sandomierz set (right), an almost complete 11th C. set discovered in Sandomierz, Poland.
+The Sandomierz chessmen, an early Persian-style chess set found in Europe.
 It is uncertain if this hoard was imported from the Middle East or manufactured in Europe.
 Regional Museum in Sandomierz.

 11th C.